2019201072SAIROHITHARETI/SoftwareEngineering/README.md

 First select the intended recipients as usual.
 Enter the absolute file path,(or if in the same directory, enter the file name), and then press the ‘Send Multimedia’ button.
 Please note that max file size for sharing is 100KB .

+## Quitting:
+Just click the cross (‘X’) button on the title bar.

+## Broadcasting the image:
+To send the image or chat to multiple clients we can select the intended recipients and type the text message or mutimedia file by clicking 'Send multimedia'